jellz/auto-broadcast/README.md

 # auto-broadcast
 Simple auto message broadcasting plugin for (Paper) Spigot
-(I just made this in a few hours for a server and thought it might be useful for some people here)
+(I just made this in a couple of hours for a server and thought it might be useful for some people here)

 ### Features
 - **Simple, easy-to-use configuration**